 The youth representatives are young people themselves (18-24 years old at the start).
 They are chosen for this volunteer position for a two-year term.
 A selection process is followed by a public election, where Dutch youths can cast their vote.
 The finale takes place during the Night of the UN.
 Eva is the very first Youth Representative for Biodiversity and Food.
 During the Night of the UN, her colleague was elected: Evi.

 Negotiations about a new global agreement for biodiversity, with targets for all countries for the next ten years, are currently going on.
 The UN Youth Representatives for Biodiversity and Food are involved in this.
 On behalf of Dutch youth they are present at the UN biodiversity conference in Kunming, China, and give input for the preparatory meetings.
 In addition, a big Food Systems Summit will be organised in Rome in 2021, where the Netherlands will play an active role and where the youth representatives will also be active.

 At these conferences, the youth representatives are an official part of the Dutch delegation (which usually contains Dutch policy makers, politicians or ministers).
 They give speeches, lobby, organise side-events and speak with as many influential people as possible.
 They also often work together with fellow youth representatives from other countries.
 This way, they make sure that the interest and ideas of the youth are taken into consideration.

-Want to request a guest lesson from the working group Early Sowers?
+Want to request a guest lesson from the working group Natural Talents?
 You can!
 The guest lessons can be adapted to every class.
-You can request this guest lesson or receive more information at [email protected].
+You can request this guest lesson or receive more information at [email protected]

 follow the youth representatives

-You can follow Eva and Evi on their Instagram.
+You can follow Wouter and Evi on their Instagram.